njamesgeorge1223/Credit-Risk-Classification-with-Logistic-Regression-Using-Scikit-Learn/Resources/README.md

-This folder holds the input file for the IPython Notebook, CryptoClustering.ipynb.
+This folder holds the input file for the IPython Notebook, CreditRiskClassification.ipynb.

 ----